Christian Rehab Centers Near Me for Alcohol and Drug Addiction Treatment

 Addiction is a disease.
 It leaves a void of emptiness in one’s soul and makes a person feel shame, guilt, and embarrassment.
 This makes the struggle with addiction all the more difficult.
 It is therefore important for a recovering user to fill the void in a meaningful way, by reconnecting with their spirituality or faith.
 Love and acceptance found through faith can help an individual transform their life, put the broken pieces back together, and reconnect to their higher power.

-Christian addiction treatment programs are based on a holistic approach that addresses the mind, body, and soul.
+Christian addiction rehab programs are based on a holistic approach that addresses the mind, body, and soul.
 Because religious views may differ and spirituality can have different manifestations and interpretations, the approach can be based on spirituality or religion, as some individuals may not wish to incorporate faith as such into their treatment.

 The following elements are typically included in the curriculum: